 What to Expect

-Preparation for careers in business, government, international development, social work, counseling, journalism, law, religion, non-profit management
+Preparation for careers in international development, non-governmental and non-profit management, social & sustainable enterprise, advocacy, education, small business development, social work, counseling, journalism, law, religion, the private sector, and government

 Preparation for graduate school